 The M.P.H./M.B.A. dual degree option adds to the M.P.H. program the comprehensive business core of the M.B.A. program.
 This option requires application and admission to each program and the completion of all requirements for both degrees.
-The M.P.H./M.B.A. program results in both the M.P.H. and the M.B.A. degrees and requires 98 quarter credit hours.
+The M.P.H./M.B.A. program results in both the M.P.H. and the M.B.A. degrees and requires at minimum 64 semester credit hours.